 I read the story again in greater detail in Bishop’s memoir of their friendship, “Efforts of Affection,” published four years after Bishop’s death.
 Bishop biographer Brett Millier traces the beginnings of the essay to 1962, when Bishop wrote an appreciation of A Marianne Moore Reader for the Bryn Mawr Review.
 After Moore’s death in 1972, Bishop drafted the longer work and read from it on several occasions.
 When I listened to the Y’s recording of Bishop’s 1974 reading, I understood why she had never “finished” the essay, never published it.
 Her reading stops short of the story she told our class and several other anecdotes that reveal more complicated feelings for her subject than she may have wished to expose to an audience—whether in an auditorium or at home in arm chairs.
 What this recording does capture, as almost no other Bishop recording does, is the congenial storytelling voice I heard on several magical occasions, the vivid personality activated in the company of friends, in this case a friend conjured from the past.
 Listen as the audience begins to catch her jokes and Miss Bishop warms to the response.
 There she is, giving us

 life and the memory of it so compressed

 they’ve turned into each other.

 Megan Marshall is the author of Margaret Fuller: A New American Life.
-She is at work on a short biography of Elizabeth Bishop for the Amazon “Icons” series.
+She is at work on a short biography of Elizabeth Bishop.
 She would like to thank Bill Sorensen for sharing his memories of Miss Bishop’s class party.